Lemon Icebox Cake

 Lemon Icebox Cake Ingredients

-• Milk: We recommend using whole milk, to create a thick, creamy custard with a rich flavor.
+• Whole Milk: Recommended for a thick, creamy custard with rich flavor.

 Process shots of Lemon Icebox Cake-- process shots of the pudding mixes and milk being combined and then whipped topping being mixed into it